hugobuddel/evisualization-prototype/INSTALL.md

 ```
 depending on whether root is required.
 Quit the shell in the usual methods, e.g. with exit.

+### Install dependencies through apt-get

 Remove unnecessary dependencies that cause difficulties when running the software as a container.
-Run as root (through @evis_root@ at the host):
+Run as root (through `evis_root` at the host):
 ```
 /home/evis/scripts/root_aptget_remove.sh
 ```

-## Install dependencies through apt-get

-Run the following commands as root (through @evis_root@ from the host for an LXC, or through @sudo@ from the guest for a VM).

 Update the repositories and upgrade the existing packages.
 Running apt-get upgrade might hang.
 Kill/suspend the process if that happens.
 ```
-/home/evis/scripts/root_aptget_update.sh
 /home/evis/scripts/root_aptget_upgrade.sh
 ```